 - Mix butter on medium speed until creamy in the bowl of an electric mixer fitted with the paddle attachment

-- Add in vanilla, cornstarch and coconut flour.
+- Add in vanilla, cornstarch and finely shredded coconut.

 - Continue mixing on low speed gradually adding flour and mix until evenly combine.

 - Scoop 1 Tbsp dough at a time and roll into a ball, place balls on lined baking paper.

 - Bake about 16 – 18 minutes (until bottoms get light golden color )